4ceed/4ceedframework/docs/mongodb_restore.md

 1. Download the mongodb utilities that are compatible with the version of MongoDB running in the container.
 If you need to know what version you are running please refer to the **"What version of MongoDB do I have?"** section of  [Backing up the MongoDB database](mongodb_backup.md).

 2. If this is a new instance of 4CeeD, then you can restore the dump right into the new database.
-However if this is an exsisting server you need to power down the stack, and move/rename/delete the previous database.
+However if this is an exsisting server you need to power down the stack, and move, rename, or delete the previous database.
 If you have the room on the disk I suggest you just mv the directory to something like originalDB_bad.

-To find where your MongoDB database location is look for the Mongodb section in the 4ceedframework/docker-compose.yaml file:
+To find where your MongoDB database location is look for the Mongodb section in the `4ceedframework/docker-compose.yaml` file:

 ```
 # Mongodb database used to store metadata/data